nischitkumar/Paper-Implementations/README.md

 # Research Paper Implementations

-Welcome to the **Research Paper Implementations** repository! 📚 This repository contains implementations of research papers in **Machine Learning, Deep Learning, and related fields**.

 ---

 ## About This Repository
-This repository contains **implementations of research papers**, focusing on translating theoretical concepts into practical code.
+This repository contains implementations of research papers in the field of **Machine Learning, Deep Learning, and related fields**, focusing on translating theoretical concepts into practical code.
 Each implementation follows the original paper, with explanations and optimizations noted in the comments of the `.py` or `.ipynb` files.

 ---